 Author and Educator

-Dr. Michael Hames-García studies and teaches about inequalities of race, class, gender, sexuality and disability in the criminal justice system from policing and criminal courts to incarceration and reentry.
-His current research examines liberal responses to popular demands for racial justice.
+Michael Roy Hames-García studies and teaches about inequalities of race, class, gender, sexuality and disability in the criminal justice system from policing and criminal courts to incarceration and reentry.
+His current research looks at community oversight of law enforcement.
+He was recently appointed Professor of Mexican American and Latina/o Studies at the University of Texas at Austin, in addition to serving as a police commissioner and member of the civilian review board for the city of Eugene, Oregon.

 Not What We Had In Mind: